tetzank/homepage/content/posts/self-made-karaoke.md

 # Splitting Vocals From Instruments

 A different approach using artificial neural networks is used by [Spleeter](https://github.com/deezer/spleeter).
-It comes with pre-trained models for tensorflow and is quite easy to use.
+It comes with pre-trained models for TensorFlow and is quite easy to use.
 We will use it to separate the vocals from everything else and therefore get the music without the vocals.

 `spleeter` converts the input file internally with `ffmpeg`.
 We do not have to do it ourselves beforehand.
-The following command does the job and produces two wav files in the directory _output_.
+The following command separates the vocals from the music and produces two wav files in the directory _output_.
 It downloads the model to a subfolder of the current directory when it runs the first time.
 Try to stay in this directory as it otherwise downloads the model every time.
 ```